wighawag/eip-2585/README.md

 *   **Account-contract Based** (a la Gnosis Safe, etc…) where recipient do not need any modification but that require user to get a deployed account contract.
 *   **Singleton Proxy** where the recipient simply need to check for the singleton address and where all the logic of meta transaction is implemented in the singleton.
 It can support charging with tokens and even provide token payments
 *   **Token Proxy** where the recipient simply need to check for the token address and where all the logic of meta transaction is implemented in the token.
 This is the approach originally taken by @austingriffith in “Native Meta Transaction”.
 It is usually limited to be used for meta-tx to be paid in the specific token.
 Relayer would then need to trust each token for repayment.
-*   **No Proxy** where the recipient is the meta-tx processor and where all the logic get implemented.
+*   **No Proxy** where the recipient is the meta-tx processor itself and where all the logic get implemented.
 While it can support relayer repayment, relayer would have to somehow trust each recipient implementation.

 Since [EIP-1776](https://github.com/ethereum/EIPs/issues/1776) use EIP-2585, EIP-1776 follows the SIngleton proxy.
 This is good for the following reason :